ClickerMonkey/TheProf/README.md

 You add the following VM arguments:
 > -javaagent:theprof.jar=theprof.xml

-Where theprof.jar is the location of a TheProf build, and theprof.properties is the location of the properties file containing the class to include or exclude.
+Where theprof.jar is the location of a TheProf build, and theprof.xml is the location of the XML configuration file.

 ### Where do the profiling statistics go?